QualityOwl/qowl-demo-selenium-webdriver/README.md

-# Selenium WebDriver C# Solution
+# Selenium WebDriver (C#) Project

-This repository contains my Selenium WebDriver solution written in C# from scratch.
-The solution is designed to showcase my skills and to demonstrate my understanding of test automation using Selenium WebDriver.
+This repository contains my Selenium WebDriver project written in C# from scratch.
+The project is designed to showcase my skills and demonstrate my understanding of test automation using Selenium WebDriver.

 ## Getting Started